haxys/MTGA-Decks/Notes/deckbuilding.md

 #### Online Tools

 - **MTG Arena (MTGA):** A digital platform for playing _Magic: The Gathering_, offering tools for deckbuilding and playtesting.
-- **MTGGoldfish:** A comprehensive website providing decklists, Metagame analysis, card prices, and articles on deckbuilding strategies.
+- **MTGGoldfish:** A comprehensive website providing decklists, metagame analysis, card prices, and articles on deckbuilding strategies.
 - **TappedOut:** A community-driven site where you can build and share decks, receive feedback, and see popular decklists.
-- **EDHREC:** A valuable resource for Commander players, offering data on popular Commanders, decklists, and card Synergies.
+- **EDHREC:** A valuable resource for Commander players, offering data on popular Commanders, decklists, and card synergies.
 - **Scryfall:** A powerful search engine for finding Magic cards, including advanced filters for detailed searches.
 - **MTG Decks:** A site that aggregates decklists from various tournaments and formats, providing insights into competitive play.